 I HAVE A FAMILY WITH YOUNG CHILDREN, CAN THEY GO RAFTING?

 We have special family trips available, on which you can take children as young as fourteen.
 Each particular river trip and company has its government suggested age limits.

 IF I CAN'T SWIM, CAN I STILL GO RAFTING?

 Everyone on commercial rafting trips wears a coast guard approved life vest or personal flotation device (PFD).
 This critical piece of equipment will keep you afloat in the event that you find yourself in the river.
 Many non-swimmers go on Rafting and they have a great time.
 Your guide will give you an in depth safety talk before your trip explaining what you should prepare for and do in the event you fall out of the raft.
 Your guide is professionally trained in whitewater rescue and will work ...

 IS ANY PHYSICAL PREPAREDNESS REQUIRED?

 No high levels of fitness are required for rafting.
 Anybody over 14 years of age can run nearly all rivers, we do not offer.
 Persons suffering from weak heart conditions, epilepsy, expecting mothers or those with any serious ailment are not permitted to participate

-Rafting is one of the safest adventure activities, provided activity is undertaken with standard equipments and safety procedures.
+Rafting is one of the safest adventure activities, provided activity is undertaken with standard equipment’s and safety procedures.
 All our trips are guided by competent and experienced River Guides with at least five years of experience on all rivers, we run.
-We use only international safety gear like Rafts, Life jackets, Helmets, etc. River guides are trained in First Aid and CPR and can handle minor injuries
+We use only international safety gear lik Guide, Life jackets, Helmets, etc. River guides are trained in First Aid and CPR and can handle minor injuries

 IS WINTER A GOOD TIME TO GO FOR RAFTING?